mbejger/polgraw-allsky/doc/readme_search.txt

    discussion).
 The following  command should  work with a testfile provided (for example, from a directory containing the data):

-   ./search -d . -o ./candidates -i 42 -b 271 -a L1 --whitenoise
+   ./search -d ./data -o ./candidates -i 42 -b 271 -r spotlight.dat --whitenoise

-   The program will proceed assuming white noise and use Livingston L1 detector location parameters (defined in settings.c)
+   The program will proceed assuming that data directory ./data/042 contain subdirectories (H1, L1, and/or V1) with input time series (xdat_271_042.bin in each subdirectory, corresponding to each detector, as well as corresponding ephemerids DetSSB.bin.
+   The grid.bin file should be located in ./data/042/grid.bin

    Additional switches:

    -d	Data directory (default is .)
    -o	Output directory (default is ./candidates)
    -i	Frame number
    -b	Band number
    -l	Custom label for the input and output files
-	-r	File with grid range or pulsar position
-	-c	Change to directory <dir>
+   -r	Spotlight search file with sky and spindown grid points -c	Change to directory <dir>
-	-f	Intepolation method (INT [default] or FFT)
    -t	Threshold for the F-statistic (default is 20)
    -h	Hemisphere (default is 0 - does both)
-	-a	Detector (L1, H1 or V1); default is V1
    -p	fpo (starting frequency) value
+   -x	Add signal with parameters from <file>

 	Also: